nguyenngocyennga/nguyenngocyennga/README.md

 ## Hi there 👋, I'm Nguyen Ngoc Yen Nga

 - 👨‍💻 All of my projects (with demo photos/videos) are available at [**https://nguyenngocyennga.animaapp.io/**](https://nguyenngocyennga.animaapp.io/)
-- 🧠 I’m currently learning **Deep Learning for Healthcare**, along with other fun explorations:
-	- Computational Neuroscience
-	- The Brain and Space
-  - Vital Signs: Understanding What the Body Is Telling Us

 ### Certificates
 - [Data Science Math Skills](https://coursera.org/share/923c51aadbaeebfd2af2088daa64a6d5)